Cork county hurling team: 1999-present

+Supporters

+Roy Keane, the former association football player, has attended Cork games and, before the 2024 All-Ireland Senior Hurling Championship final, told other former players from that sport that "an All-Ireland hurling final at Croke Park was the best live sporting occasion a person could attend".

+Adam Idah, another association football player, attended games when he was a boy.

 Current panel

 INJ Player has had an injury which has affected recent involvement with the county team.

 RET Player has since retired from the county team.

 WD Player has since withdrawn from the county team due to a non-injury issue.